As an Internal Medicine Resident, you have the opportunity to become involved in active research projects with access to

 How can I find a mentor for research of interest to me?

 Most faculty at Marshfield Medical Center is willing to help residents if they show genuine interest toward a specialty.
-Sherri Kaiser, research coordinator, also helps residents find mentors or join ongoing projects.
+Brian Finnegan, research facilitator, also helps residents find mentors or join ongoing projects.

 Does Marshfield Clinic collaborate with other well-known institutions for research?